luclib/CppBeginBeyond/CppMasterCheatsheet.md

 ### Arrays

-**Arrays** are compound data types or data structures, that is, they are a collection of elements.
+**Arrays** are compound data types or data structures; that is, they are a collection of elements.

 - All elements are of the _same_ type
 - Each element can be accessed directly by their position or index
-- Stored contiguously in memory
+- They are stored contiguously in memory
-- Always initialize arrays

-The name of the array represents the location of the first element in the array (index o).
+The name of the array represents the location of the first element in the array (i.e. index o).

 The [`index`] represents the offset from the beginning of the array.